sharanyaudayakumar7-ai/intelligent-vehicle-image-processing/README.md

 An asynchronous vehicle image analysis system that accepts uploaded images, creates a unique processing job, and performs multiple validation and analysis checks in the background.
 The pipeline evaluates image quality, brightness, perceptual similarity, number-plate information, and image dimensions, then stores and returns structured analysis results through a FastAPI backend and React frontend.

 ## 🔗 Live Demo

-The application is deployed and can be tested end-to-end using the links below.

-## 🔗 Live Demo